zendframework/zend-coding-standard/docs/book/v2/coding-style-guide.md

 > The correct tag case of PHPDocs and PHPUnit tags MUST be used.
 >
 > Inline DocComments MAY be used at the end of the line, with at least a
-> single space.
-Inline DocComments MAY NOT be placed after curly brackets.
+> single space preceding.
+Inline DocComments MUST NOT be placed after curly
->
+> brackets.
-> Typed parameters and return types SHOULD be avoided.
 >
 > Heredoc and nowdoc tags MUST be uppercase without spaces.